 To Make Corn Schnitzel

-Grill both corn and pepper for 10 minutes on high heat, turning every 2-3 minutes, till corn is tender and blackened in places and pepper is softened, blackened and collapsing.
-Remove from heat and allow to cool to room temperature.
+- Grill both corn and pepper for 10 minutes on high heat, turning every 2-3 minutes, until corn is tender and blackened in places and pepper is softened, blackened and collapsing.
+Remove from heat and cool to room temperature.

-If you're not grilling the corn, steam it till tender, then allow to cool to room temperature before removing the kernels from the cob.
-If using frozen corn, run under warm water till it is thawed, then drain and pat dry.
+- If you're not grilling the corn, steam it until tender, then allow to cool to room temperature before removing the kernels from the cob.
+If using frozen corn, run under warm water until it is thawed, then drain and pat dry.
 If using canned corn, drain and pat dry.
-If you're not grilling the pepper, then roast it, peel, and let cool, or use a pre-roasted peeled pepper.
+If you're not grilling the pepper, then roast it, peel, and let it cool, or use a pre-roasted peeled pepper.

-To bread the schnitzel, fill the bottom of a shallow baking dish with 1 cup panko breadcrumbs.
-Drop ¼ cupfuls of batter into breadcrumbs using an ice cream scoop or measuring cup (I like using an ice cream scoop).
+- To bread the schnitzel, fill the bottom of a shallow baking dish with 1 cup panko breadcrumbs.
+Drop ¼ cupfuls of batter into breadcrumbs using an ice cream scoop or measuring cup.
 Gently flatten the batter into a patty, shaping it as you go, and coat the opposite side with crumbs.
 The patties will be delicate and somewhat prone to crumbling, but they will hold together much better after being fried in hot oil.
 Remove from panko with a spatula.

-Heat 1/4 inch of olive oil in a medium skillet over medium heat till hot enough for frying.
+- Heat 1/4 inch of olive oil in a medium skillet over medium heat until hot enough for frying.
 Add breaded schnitzels gently to the hot oil.
 Cook for approximately 3 minutes on each side, or until golden brown and crisp.
 Drain on paper towels.

-Serve schnitzel warm topped with heirloom tomato relish and optional sour cream or Greek yogurt.
+- Serve schnitzel warm topped with tomato relish and optional sour cream or Greek yogurt.